 If the new chicken is much less mature than the existing flock, you may want to let them grow up a bit before introducing them to the rest of the flock to ensure their safety during their introduction and to give them time to build up enough immune system strength to handle any disease that might be lurking in the flock.
 Also consider if a younger chicken will be more vulnerable to certain predators if the flock does not live in a covered aviary.

 If you care for multiple flocks of chickens, be sure to think about which flock seems most likely to be the best fit based on the new individual’s breed, sex, age, and personality, taking into consideration all residents in the flock, if caring for mixed-species flocks.
-And don’t forget that large breed chickens have specific needs when it comes to safe cohabitation!
+And don’t forget that Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. chickens have specific needs when it comes to safe cohabitation!